 - If you’re stuck with really short yarn ends, try using a crochet hook, a blunt needle backwards or threading the needle after you have already inserted it into the fabric.

 - Stretch the fabric a little before trimming any yarn end, to make sure it isn’t woven too tightly.

 Now you know how to weave in yarn ends, check out our other tutorials to finish your projects like a pro.
-Learn how to block knitting projects and how to look after your knits with our essential guides.
+Learn how to block knitting projects with our essential guide.

 More beginner knitting tutorials